hashgraph/did-sdk-java/docs/id-network-user-guide.md

 - [Address book][address-book] for the members of the appnet stored as a file in Hedera File Service
 - Hedera Consensus Service topic for DID Document messages.
 HCS messages creating, updating, or deleting DID Documents are submitted to this topic.
 - Hedera Consensus Service topic for Verifiable Credentials messages.
-HCS messages issuing, suspending, or revoking Verifible Credentials are submitted to this topic.
+HCS messages issuing, suspending, or revoking Verifiable Credentials are submitted to this topic.

 These could be set up manually by appnet administrators or can be created using `HcsIdentityNetworkBuilder` as follows: